 If that statement was accurate a decade ago, it’s even more so today.
-In the years ahead leaders who succeed will not only be visionary, they will bring a level of creativity to that vision unlike any era of leadership in history.
+In the years ahead leaders who succeed will not only be visionary, they will bring a level of creativity to that vision never before seen in the history of leadership.

 Fortunately, the IBM study looks at a number of companies that are meeting the challenge of complexity and creativity and describes how they are doing it.
 To review the study, follow this link.
 It’s in a downloadable format.